Alfred Morris (American football)

-Alfred Bruce Morris (born December 12, 1988) is an American football running back who is a free agent.
-He played college football at Florida Atlantic and was drafted by the Washington Redskins in the sixth round of the 2012 NFL Draft.
-He has also played for the San Francisco 49ers, Dallas Cowboys, Arizona Cardinals, and New York Giants.
+Alfred Bruce Morris (born December 12, 1988) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Florida Atlantic Owls and was selected by the Washington Redskins in the sixth round of the 2012 NFL draft.
+Morris also played for the San Francisco 49ers, Dallas Cowboys, Arizona Cardinals, and New York Giants.

 Early life

 Morris attended Pine Forest High School in Pensacola, Florida, where he was a letterman in football, basketball, and track.
-In football, he saw action on both sides of the ball.
+In football, Morris saw action on both sides of the ball.
 As a senior, he rushed for 1,049 yards with 17 touchdowns and added 147 tackles and five interceptions on defense.
-He was named North West Florida MVP, first-team All-State and was a game MVP.
+Morris was named North West Florida MVP, first-team All-State and was a game MVP.
 He also participated in the PSA All-Star Game.
-Academically, he was named the student-athlete of the month for Pine Forest.
-While he was in sixth grade, he played youth football against future Pensacola football stars, wide receiver Doug Baldwin and running back Trent Richardson.
+Academically, Morris was named the student-athlete of the month for Pine Forest.
+When he was in the sixth grade, Morris played youth football against future Pensacola football stars, wide receiver Doug Baldwin, and running back Trent Richardson.
 Morris and Richardson met again in their rookie seasons as the Redskins would travel to Cleveland to take on the Browns.

 In track, Morris was one of the state's top performers in the jumping events.
 At the 2007 FHSAA 1A-2A Outdoor State Finals, he earned a tenth-place finish in the triple jump event, after clearing a career-best mark of 13.40 meters.
-He also got a PR of 6.48 meters in the long jump and ran the 200 meters in 23.46 seconds.
+Morris also got a PR of 6.48 meters in the long jump and ran the 200 meters in 23.46 seconds.